python-semantic-release/python-semantic-release/docs/migrating_from_v7.rst

 and if using only the token for authentication, remember to set the ``repository_username`` input equal to ``__token__``.

+.. _breaking-options-inputs:

+``additional_options``, ``version_options`` and ``publish_options``
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Because the purposes of the :ref:`cmd-version` and :ref:`cmd-publish` commands have changed, the GitHub action now performs both commands in sequence.
+For this reason, and because the usage of the CLI has changed, ``additional_options`` can now only supply flags to the main :ref:`cmd-main` command group, and two new inputs, ``version_options`` and ``publish_options``, have been added to supply the required command-line options to the relevant commands in the GitHub Action.

 .. _breaking-commands:

 Commands